mnalii/function-testing/README.md

 yarn test
 ```

-The web app now should be running 3 test cases
+It should be running 3 test cases